The Only Official Website for ShopLobster | Sustainably Sourced Maine Lobster | Free Shipping On All Products

 That’s it?
 Pretty much!
 Once you take a bite, it becomes clear nothing else is necessary.

+Fresh Maine lobster is the star and it’s shocking how good it is.
 Some places make it with lettuce and offer a side of mayonnaise or hot butter.

 On the topic of hot butter, depending on how cold the lobster is, it’s generally best to dip the sandwich into the butter and then take a bite.
 Warm butter solidifies when poured over cold lobster, so it makes sense to use butter as a dip.